Aliases for DLG5 Gene

 GeneCards Summary for DLG5 Gene

 DLG5 (Discs Large MAGUK Scaffold Protein 5) is a Protein Coding gene.
 Diseases associated with DLG5 include Inflammatory Bowel Disease 5 and Inflammatory Bowel Disease 2.
-GO annotations related to this gene include beta-catenin binding and receptor signaling complex scaffold activity.
-An important paralog of this gene is DLG2.
+Gene Ontology (GO) annotations related to this gene include beta-catenin binding and receptor signaling complex scaffold activity.
+An important paralog of this gene is DLG1.